argallardo/Ariel-MDEF/docs/term3/01-Distributed Design.md

 # Distributed Design

-Distributed Design is a seminar where I learned new methodologies and frameworks to approach a problem.
+During the seminar I learned new methodologies and frameworks to approach a problem.
 Personally, my experience as an engineer and public relations consultant, the systematization and conceptualization tools are extremely valuable, as it allows me to frame the problems and be able to decompose each of its parts.
-The attractive part of the approach we learned were the new dimensions associated with regenerative design and the concern for the installation of capabilities in clients/users, as a way to transmit and give potential to what we do.
+The attractive part of the approach we learned were the new dimensions associated with regenerative design and the concern for the installation of capabilities in users/communities, as a way to transmit and give potential to what we do (and be "distributed").

 ## Day 1